gitlabhq/gitlabhq/doc/api/users.md

 ## List SSH keys for user

 Get a list of a specified user's SSH keys.
-Available only for admin

 ```
 GET /users/:id/keys